 To customize the video’s size and settings, use a shortcode.
 You can do this by copying the video URL:

 Then create a shortcode using the format below.
-Be sure to replace the URL listed here with the URL of your video, and the code is on a line by itself.
+Be sure to replace the URL listed here with the URL of your video, and that the code is on a line by itself.

 Video Customization Options